stefems/rover-challenge/README.md

 world.

-Please include a README with instructions on how to setup and run your project locally.
+Please include a README with instructions on how to setup and run your project locally, as well as a copy of the output CSV you generate.
 Note that we are primarily Mac users.

 **Please use the language that you feel will best show your skills.** Keep in mind that if you are brought for an in-person interview, you may be asked to continue